SWGDRUG Identification Tiers and the UV / TLC / GC-MS / LC-MS/MS Workflow

 The portable FTIR instruments that have expanded into field laboratory and airport screening settings (the Smiths Detection HazMatID Elite and the Agilent 4300 FTIR) provide Category A data in principle, but their library databases are limited compared to the NIST/EPA/NIH Mass Spectral Library, and their performance on highly diluted samples or complex mixtures is inferior to laboratory FTIR with a dedicated forensic drug library.

 GC-MS combines chromatographic separation with mass spectrometric detection.
 The GC separates the compounds in an extract by their vapour pressure and interaction with the stationary phase.
-The Agilent 7890B GC, commonly coupled with the 5977B Mass Selective Detector (MSD), is the workhorse instrument in most accredited drug chemistry laboratories in North America, the UK and Australia.
+The Agilent 7890B GC, commonly coupled with the 5977B Mass Selective Detector (MSD), is the standard instrument configuration in most accredited drug chemistry laboratories in North America, the UK and Australia.
 The separated compounds exit the GC column through a heated transfer line and enter the ion source of the mass spectrometer, where they are ionised by electron ionisation (EI, 70 eV).
 The resulting fragment ions are separated by the quadrupole mass filter and detected to produce a mass spectrum with characteristic m/z values and relative abundances that together identify the compound.

 LC-MS/MS (liquid chromatography tandem mass spectrometry) is the preferred instrument for thermally labile compounds, highly polar drugs, and the confirmatory quantification of drugs in complex matrices.
 The Waters Xevo TQ-S triple quadrupole mass spectrometer, coupled with a Shimadzu Nexera UHPLC system (or the equivalent Waters ACQUITY UPLC), represents the current operational standard in many EU national laboratories and specialist UK, Australian and US laboratories.
 In LC-MS/MS, the compound of interest is selected by the first quadrupole (Q1) as the precursor ion, fragmented in a collision cell (Q2) filled with argon or nitrogen gas, and the product ions are separated by the third quadrupole (Q3) and detected.
 The precursor-to-product ion transition (the Multiple Reaction Monitoring or MRM transition) is highly specific to the compound: Q1 selects for the molecular mass (or a characteristic adduct), and Q3 selects for a specific fragmentation product that is characteristic of the compound's substructure.